Documenting Your Publications in ERAS: Avoid This Simple, But Serious, Mistake

 Over the past 15 years, there have been multiple studies examining the rate of publication misrepresentation among residency applicants applying to different specialties.
 These studies have consistently shown that misrepresentation does occur, with rates varying from 2 to 45%.

-To be sure, some of this misrepresentation is willful, an attempt to make one's application more competitive.
-For example, consider the following examples of misrepresentation reported in the literature:
+Some of this misrepresentation is purposeful: it's an attempt to make one's application more competitive.
+For example, consider these following examples of misrepresentation reported in the literature:

 Applicants listing a publication on the ERAS application that doesn't exist.